joshspicer/pihole-mobile-app/README.md

 ## Note

 You will need the `WEBPASSWORD` found under `/etc/pihole/setupVars.conf` for anything in "Settings".
+For more details check [here](/help).

 The API token for this app is NOT the one found in the web GUI, nor is it your login password.
+The API utilized is outlined [here](https://discourse.pi-hole.net/t/pi-hole-api/1863).